cudmore/PyMapManager/docs/docs/install-server.md

 ## Running the server.

 Simplest case is to use `python mmserver.py` and you should be up in no time.
 This does have limitations in that the server is run as a single thread/worker.
 Repeated requests, as occur when scrolling linked images, will cause the server to choke.
 Don't worry, you won't break anything, it will just be slow.
-This is why running behind a proper [nginx][nginx]+[uwsgi][uwsgi] web-sever is way better.
+This is why using the provided Docker and running behind a proper [nginx][nginx]+[uwsgi][uwsgi] web-sever is way better.

 ## 1) Using `python mmserver.py`

-### Start redis-server

-You need a redis-server running.
-Install it on OSX with `brew install redis-server` or on most variants of Linux with `sudo apt-get install redis-server`.
-See [redis][redis] homepage for more info.

-	redis-server

-### Start mmserver

 	cd PyMapManager/app
 	python mmserver.py

 Point your browser to `http://localhost:5000` and have fun browsing.

-### Stop redis-server

-	redis-cli shutdown

 ## 2.1) Using docker-compose

 If you want to run the server inside a [Docker][docker] container, the easiest option is to use `docker-compose`.
-Using this technique makes a very efficient server and is exactly what we are using at [http://cudmore.duckdns.org](http://cudmore.duckdns.org).
+Using this technique makes a very efficient production level server and is exactly what we are using at [http://cudmore.duckdns.org](http://cudmore.duckdns.org).

 ### Setup